apinge/MeloTTS.cpp/README.md

 ./build/meloTTS_ov --model_dir ov_models --input_file inputs.txt --output_filename audio
 ```
 #### 3.3 Enabling and Disabling DeepFilterNet
-DeepFilterNet functionality is currently supported only on Windows and is used to filter noise from int8 quantized models.
-By default, it is enabled, but you can enable or disable it during the CMake stage using the `-DUSE_DEEPFILTERNET` option.
+DeepFilterNet functionality is currently supported on both Windows and Linux and is used to filter noise from int8 quantized models.
+By default, it is enabled, but you can disable it during the CMake stage using the `-DUSE_DEEPFILTERNET` option.

 For example, to disable the feature, you can use the following line during the CMake generation process:
 ```